 There are these little clusters of related phrases that are grouped together on the brain to make reviewing easier.
 I was a big fan of that.

-Lastly, we need to discuss grammar.
+Finally, we need to discuss how Mondly handles verbs.
 To be honest, I have a love-hate relationship with how Mondly does grammar.
 Let me explain.

-Mondly doesn’t really give grammar much coverage.
-There are no dedicated lessons, teaching points, or in-depth explanations about grammar of any sort.
+Mondly doesn’t give grammar much coverage.
+There are no dedicated lessons, teaching points, or thorough grammar explanations to help you understand the language on a deeper level.

-These little charts are super useful for seeing how to use verbs and I like this feature a lot.
-However, I’m not really crazy about the overall lack of grammar instruction.
+These little charts are super useful for seeing how to use verbs, and I like this feature a lot.
+At the same time, it’s not a substitute for real grammar instruction, which Mondly doesn’t provide.

 Having discussed why you should use Mondly to learn a new language, let’s cover the reasons now why you should not use Mondly.